youneedgreg/chati/README.md

 Would you like help with the backend logic or UI design for this? 🚀

 # changes

-comp ui
+chat component ui
+history chat
+chati talk to
+search the web function
+enter key should submit
+favicon
 tablet ui
 mobile ui

-chat component ui
+# tommorow
+games corner
 log in sign up button
 potrait ipad
+placeholder pictures
-log in and sign up page better ui user session chati talk to dark mode favicon and title perfomance vercel tweaks history and chats and journal auth database double fix
+log in and sign up page better ui user session dark mode perfomance vercel tweaks history and chats and journal auth database double fix